juicedata/juicefs/docs/en/guide/cache_management.md

 --cache-partial-only      cache only random/small read (default: false)
 ```

-Specifically, there are two ways to store the local cache of JuiceFS in memory -- setting `--cache-dir` to `memory` or `/dev/shm/<cache-dir>`.
-The difference between these two approaches is that, the former deletes the cache data after remounting the JuiceFS file system, while the latter retains it.
-There is not much difference in performance between them.
+Specifically, there are two ways to store the local cache of JuiceFS in memory, i.e., setting `--cache-dir` to `memory` or `/dev/shm/<cache-dir>`.
+The difference between these two approaches is that the former deletes the cache data after remounting the JuiceFS file system, while the latter retains the cache data.
+Still, there is not much difference in performance between them.

-The JuiceFS client writes data downloaded from the object store (including new uploaded data containing less than 1 block) to the cache directory as fast as possible, without compression or encryption. **Because JuiceFS generates unique names for all block objects written to the object store, and all block objects are not modified, there is no need to worry about the cached data invalidation when the file content is updated.**
+The JuiceFS client writes data downloaded from the object storage (including new uploaded data containing less than 1 block) to the cache directory as fast as possible, without compression or encryption. **Because JuiceFS generates unique names for all block objects written to the object storage, and all block objects are not modified, there is no need to worry about the invalidation of the cached data when the file content is updated.**

 Data caching can effectively improve the performance of random reads.
 For applications like Elasticsearch, ClickHouse, etc. that require higher random read performance, it is recommended to point the cache path to a faster storage medium and allocate more cache space.